speedscale/docs/docs/configuration/filters/from-traffic-viewer.md

 # From Traffic Viewer

 Filters can be saved from the traffic viewer and then used to prevent traffic from ever reaching Speedscale.
-Most users will create fitlers using this UI.
+Most users will create filters using this UI.
 Filter rules are stored in Speedscale cloud and applied by the Speedscale Forwarder.
 Once a filter is applied to the forwarder, no traffic will leave your network that is prohibited by the filter.

 Here's how you apply them: